darkreactions/ESCALATE_report/README.md

 3. Install the latest version of the pip package manager, `conda install pip`

-4. Execute `pip install -r requirements.txt`
+4. Execute `pip install -r requirements.txt` OR `conda create --name <your_env_name_here> --file conda_requirements.txt`

 5. Execute `conda install -c conda-forge rdkit`

-5. Download the securekey files and move them into the expworkup/creds/ folder.
+5. Download the [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0) and move them into the expworkup/creds/ folder.
 Do not distribute these keys!
+(Contact a dev for access)

 6. Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the main directory (directly in ESCALATE_report)